How ChildCareEd and Rasmussen University’s Alliance Can Help You Qualify for Up to 12 Credits and Tuition Savings - post

 Final thoughts

-ChildCareEd’s partnership with #Rasmussen University can help early childhood professionals do more with the learning they have already completed.
+ChildCareEd’s Alliance with Rasmussen University can help early childhood professionals do more with the learning they have already completed.

-Your #ChildCareEd training can help support eligibility for partnership benefits, and if you completed your full CDA, you may be able to receive 12 college credits, equal to a three-course waiver.
+Your ChildCareEd training can help support eligibility for Alliance benefits, and if you completed your full CDA, you may be able to qualify for up to 12 credits at Rasmussen University, equal to a three-course waiver.

 Categories